No-Tify/NoTify-desktop-releases/README.md

    - (_optional_) Add NoTify to 'Allowed Apps' in the Do Not Disturb focus (in System Settings > Focus > Do Not Disturb) if you wish to get Desktop notifications too for the messages that you marked as 'Sound On'

 4. Click on notification groups to expand them!
-You can also use keyboard shortcuts to navigate (try pressing `space` to toggle keyboard mode on and off, and in this mode try `tab`, `j`, and `k` to navigate or `e` to expand the selected notification group)
+You can also use keyboard shortcuts to navigate (try pressing `space` to toggle keyboard mode on and off, and in this mode try `tab`, `up arrow`, and `down arrow` to navigate or `e` to expand the selected notification group)

 <!-- You can also follow along in the video below -->